Jweaver74/Creative-Logo-Creator/README.md

   ## Usage
-  As a freelance wed developer, i want to generate a simple logo for my projects so that i dont have to pay a grapgic designer.
+  As a freelance wed developer, i want to generate a simple logo for my projects so that i don't have to pay a graphic designer.

   ## LiveLink
   https://drive.google.com/file/d/1elgwCu3h66O-lCjqoswSZmDwt83RpeIE/view